What is CAC and why is it key for a dealership?

 How long can it take to see a positive ROI?

-There are campaigns that generate quick results (like occasional promotions) and others that take time (branding, SEO positioning).
+Some campaigns generate quick results (such as one-off promotions) and others require time (branding, SEO positioning).
 In general, a good measurement system starts to provide clear insights in 30-90 days.

 Can the ROI of offline campaigns be measured?

-Yes, if you implement traceability mechanisms such as coupons, customer origin surveys, or specific promotional codes.
+Yes, if you implement traceability mechanisms such as coupons, customer source surveys or specific promotional codes.

 What is CAC and why is it key for a dealership?

 The CAC (Customer Acquisition Cost) is the average cost you incur to acquire a new customer.
-In the context of a dealership, it includes everything you invest to close a sale: advertising, marketing tools, salaries of the sales team, commissions, and any expenses related to lead generation.
+In the context of a dealership, it includes everything you invest to close a sale: advertising, marketing tools, sales team salaries, commissions and any expense related to lead generation.

 Simple example: if you spend €3,000 a month on marketing and achieve 10 sales, your CAC is €300 per customer.

 Why does it matter?
-Because it allows you to know if you are overspending to acquire customers, if your strategy is profitable, and when it’s time to adjust your campaigns.
+Because it lets you know whether you are spending too much to acquire customers, whether your strategy is profitable and when it is time to adjust your campaigns.

 How to calculate CAC step by step